By Sarah Thompson, November 2010

 The practice of using ‘witch names,’ alternative names for oneself that are used only ritually or only in context of magickal matters, has been common practice for centuries.

-The Circle of Cerridwen does not require the use of witch names before second degree initiation — however, they can be nice to have for certain practical purposes, as will be discussed below, as well as feeling right.
+Our tradition does not require the use of witch names, however, they can be nice to have for certain practical purposes, as will be discussed below, as well as feeling right.

 Kinds of Witch Name